Anxiety on campus: What students need to know about anxiety and how to manage it

 Anxiety is very common amongst university students, so it’s unlikely that you’re all alone in how you feel.
 The problem is that stigma can get in the way of getting you back on track early on, and what may end up happening is that anxiety builds to a peak when the pressure is really on – that is, during exams.

-• Speak to someone (me perhaps!) to learn practical skills to help manage anxiety.
-I love working with tertiary students and have developed extensive practical knowledge of working with them through my 5+ years experience working at a University Counselling Service, and my experience has taught me that there are many science-backed ways that bring real change to students’ lives when it comes to living with anxiety.
+• Speak to a trained health professional to learn practical skills to help manage anxiety.
+We love working with tertiary students and have extensive practical knowledge of working with them using science-backed ways that bring real change to students’ lives when it comes to living with anxiety.

 • Practice your skills regularly… no matter what skills you learn, it’s critical to practice them regularly.
 Time and time again we see students fall down in spite of knowing what to do…they don’t actually use what they’ve already learnt!
 When faced with a high stress situation, then, they’re out of practice and too overwhelmed to pick it up quickly.